 The TFPD Foundation seeks to secure financial and other support for its four pillars of involvement in rural community life:

-Source funding for adult training and development of community members in skills such as hospitality, language (English tuition), computer literacy, and various forms of guiding (wilderness, birding, canoeing, 4×4 guiding)
+Source funding for adult training and development of community members in skills such as hospitality, language (English tuition), computer literacy, and various forms of guiding (wilderness, birding, 4×4 guiding)

 To provide support for job creationprojects and the set-up of micro-businesses that grow the tourism industry in and around the lodges.